At Home Care Giver

 The service is yours and you may stop the service at any time.
 Varied packages and payment plans are available.
 Your financial capacity should not prevent anyone from accessing support, so please let us know if this is a concern.

-Please note: Crossroad Companions is not a medical or clinical service.
+Crossroad Companions is not a medical or clinical service.
+The service does not:

-• Provide medical, nursing, or personal care
+• Provide medical, nursing, or personal care.

-• Offer counselling, therapy, or psychological treatment
+• Offer counselling, therapy, or psychological treatment.

-• Give legal, financial, or medical advice
+• Give legal, financial, or medical advice.

-• Influence healthcare decisions
+• Influence healthcare decisions.

-• Provide emergency or after-hours support
+• Provide emergency or after-hours support.

 • Assist with voluntary assisted dying.